 Despite the Volume 1 sub-title it is the Beach Boys only venture into country music.
+If you're not a Country music fan this excellent cover by Lorrie may change your mind.

 The Brian Wilson songs recorded for this album included a number of the group's best-known songs featuring country music artists.
 Brian was persuaded to rejoin the group and act as co-producer.